-- To provide evidence of the geographical extent of damaging effects of ozone pollution on vegetation by developing a photographic record of occurrences of ozone injury on sensitive species. - To use this evidence to support the development of risk assessment methodologies used by the LRTAP Convention to predict areas where vegetation is at risk of damage. - To determine whether ozone injury is now occurring in cities as well as in rural areas.
+- To provide evidence of the geographical extent of damaging effects of ozone pollution on vegetation by setting up a Sensitive Ozone Species ('SOS') network of biomonitoring gardens across Europe, Asia and Sub-Saharan Africa. - To use the ICP Vegetation ozone injury smart-phone App to develop a photographic record of occurrences of ozone injury on sensitive species, in 'SOS' gardens and also on an ad hoc basis, for example, in parks and fields. - To use the collected evidence to support the development of risk assessment methodologies used by the LRTAP Convention to predict areas where vegetation is at risk of damage. - To determine whether ozone injury is now occurring in cities as well as in rural areas.